 Â

 Steam measurement is the most popular application for vortex flow meters as they are far more economical and easier to install versus other flow measurement technologies that have the ability to measure steam.
-However, for compressed gases, the vortex meter has low flow and low-pressure limitations.
+However, the vortex meter has low flow and low-pressure limitations for compressed gasses.
 For liquids, some vortex meter manufacturers are unable to cancel out electrical noise, which can be considerable in liquid applications.
 Moreover, batch control applications must be avoided as it takes approximately 30 seconds or more to stabilize a flow rate reading.
 This is because vortex sensing meters count the number of vortices in a moving average technique in order to determine an instantaneous flow rate.

 When fluids pass through a bluff body on the side of the bluff body where the vortex is initially formed, fluid velocity is higher, and pressure is lower.
 As the vortex moves downstream, it grows in strength and size, and then eventually detaches or sheds itself.
 (This is why vortex meters are sometimes referred to as vortex shedding meters.)
 Alternating vortices are formed on each side of the bluff body 180 degrees apart and are spaced at equal distances.
 In fluid mechanics, these vortices are referred to as a Karman Vortex Street.
 The frequency with which the vortices are formed, as well as the magnitude & length of the vortices, are directly proportional to the velocity of the flowing media.
 The animation below illustrates this phenomenon.
 This phenomenon can also observe as wind hits a flagpole and the flag moves from side to side.
 In this analogy, the flagpole acts as a bluff body causing the vortex formation and the rippling of the flag is the response to the vortices’ formation.
 In a closed pipe, the vortex effect is dissipated within a few pipe diameters downstream of the bluff body.
 The vortex meter counts the vortices in much the same way that a turbine flow meter counts rotations of a turbine’s blades, by making use of commonly available electronic components such as a piezoelectric sensor.Â